 - Maternity Care.
-Covered, including prenatal, false labor, delivery, and postnatal services. - Nursery care following birth. - Pregnancy Termination. - Complications of pregnancy, except physician visits. - Hospital room and care and ancillary services associated with maternityrelated services.
+Covered, including prenatal, false labor, delivery, and postnatal services.
+HMSA pays physicians a global fee related to a bundle of maternity care.
+If benefit payments are made separately before delivery, payments will be considered an advance and we will deduct the amount from the global benefit payment for maternity care. - Nursery care following birth. - Pregnancy Termination. - Complications of pregnancy, except physician visits. - Hospital room and care and ancillary services associated with maternityrelated services.